 To say we have got along way to go when it comes to Eco-friendly operations is putting it mildly.
-At Star hotels I find there is a dated mindset that needs to be addressed when it comes to the over consumption of unwanted not necessary complimentary items.
-So ask yourself it maybe a small gesture but what are the implications regarding using these non recyclable items during our say.
+At 5-star hotels, I find there is a dated mindset that needs to be addressed when it comes to the over consumption of unwanted not necessary complimentary items.
+So ask yourself it may be a small gesture but what are the implications regarding using these non-recyclable items during our say.

 Do we really need slippers in our rooms?
 They are wrapped in plastic and such an environment cost both to the hotel itself.
 They look ugly and even in you are only there for a one night stay.
-For me this is such a waste of material and money.
-The alternative is very simple bring your own or in many spas now some flip flops are made available.
+For me, this is such a waste of material and money.
+The alternative is very simple to bring your own or in many spas now some flip flops are made available.
 So the next time you are about to pop out for a spa treatment choose not to wear those slippers.
 The hotel needs to be more ruthless regarding slippers.
-My thinking charge a high rice for them it may make the guest think twice before using them.
+My thinking is to charge a high price for them it may make the guest think twice before using them.

 Towels & Robes

-Nothing more nice than having excess of huge fluffy towels right?
+Nothing nicer than having an excess of huge fluffy towels right?
 Or having that robe to head to the spa or pool.
 But think about the act of convenience when using these items only once.

-In Thailand and Italy I was surrounded by rubbish as I swam.
-In Thailand there were oil bottles and rubbish from hotels on the beach and floating within the water.
-Obviously where it was being dump was a concerning issue.
-In Vietnam I couldn’t believe how much rubbish was on the beach at these so called luxury resorts.
-It was endless and so everyday I decided to pick up the rubbish.
+In Thailand and Italy, I was surrounded by rubbish as I swam.
+In Thailand, there were oil bottles and rubbish from hotels on the beach and floating within the water.
+Obviously where it was being dumped was a concerning issue.
+In Vietnam, I couldn’t believe how much rubbish was on the beach at these so-called luxury resorts.
+It was endless and so every day I decided to pick up the rubbish.
 Toothbrushes, plastic wrappers of all sorts.
-Cans and bottles and endless amounts of plastic cups and endless amount of Polyethylene terephthalate .
-In Asia when I order takeaway it is over used so much.
-In Italy when you take away Gelato it is given in polyethylene terephthalate
+Cans and bottles and endless amounts of plastic cups and an endless amount of Polyethylene terephthalate.
+In Asia when I order takeaway it is overused so much.
+In Italy when you take away Gelato it is given in polyethene terephthalate

 Polyethylene terephthalate (PETE or PET) is a lightweight plastic that is made to be semi-rigid or rigid which makes it more impact resistant, and helps protect food or liquids inside the packaging.